-Financial instruments measured at fair value on a recurring basis:
+All the financial instruments are measured at fair value on a recurring basis.
 There are no financial liabilities that are measured at fair value.
-There were no significant transfers between Level 1 and Level 2 of the fair value hierarchy in 2018 and 2017.
+There were no significant transfers between Level 1 and Level 2 of the fair value hierarchy in 2019 and 2018.